-There is a place for a vacuum-assisted extraction in the obstetrician's toolkit.
-Ventouse-assisted deliveries have a 95% success rate when used properly.
-Our birth injury lawyers will never argue that OB's should never use a vacuum.
+There is a place for a vacuum-assisted extraction in the obstetrician’s toolkit.
+Ventouse-assisted deliveries have a 95% success rate when used correctly.
+Our birth injury lawyers will never argue that OBs should never use a vacuum.
 Vacuum delivery is a fine choice when used judiciously and in circumstances where specific delays in the delivery require extra help with extraction.

-As a practical matter, a vacuum is a medical device to assist with delivery for OBs who are unskilled with forceps (this seems to be disproportionately younger OBs) which require much more skill.
-The vacuum also fits on top of the child's head which means less room is needed than forceps might require.
+As a practical matter, a vacuum is a medical device to assist with delivery for OBs who are unskilled with forceps (this seems to be disproportionately younger OBs, sadly), which require much more skill.
+The vacuum also fits on top of the child’s head, which means less room is needed than forceps might require.

 There are exceptions, of course, both real and imagined by defense birth injury lawyers.
-But in the vast majority of cases, the OB has to be prepared to drop the vacuum extraction and get the mother an emergency c-section.
+But in most cases, the OB has to be prepared to drop the vacuum extraction and get the mother an emergency C-section.

-One other big cause of medical malpractice cases the doctor just not paying attention to the delivery.
-The number one thing you have to do when you use a vacuum suction cup for delivery is you have to know the presentation and position and station of the fetus.
-If you do get this wrong and the child is in the wrong station or position, using the vacuum can cause grave consequences.
+Another significant cause of medical malpractice cases is the doctor not paying attention to the delivery.
+The number one thing you have to do when you use a vacuum suction cup for delivery is know the fetus’s presentation, position, and station.
+If you get this wrong and the child is in the wrong station or position, using the vacuum can cause grave consequences.

 Other counter-indications for a vacuum delivery:

-- Delivery of a baby that has less than 34 weeks of gestation (even ACOG agrees with this because of the risk hemorrhage is so high)
+- Delivery of a baby that has less than 34 weeks of gestation (even ACOG agrees with this because the risk of bleeding is so high)

 - Prior use of a mechanical device, prior scalp sampling, or repeated efforts to fetal scalp electrode placement because of increased risk of a brain bleed